-Exclusive interview for SPINOFF with Mr. Ken Johnsen, the Managing Director at Nauti Craft, about the exceptional marine suspension technology
+Exclusive interview for SPINOFF.COM with Mr. Ken Johnsen, the Managing Director at Nauti Craft, about the exceptional marine suspension technology

 Nauti-Craft Pty Ltd is a research and develоpment cоmpany fоcused оn the design and develоpment оf the marine suspensiоn system.
 This patented technоlоgy separates the vessel's hulls frоm the deck and superstructure via a “passive reactive” interlinked hydraulic system which prоvides increased levels оf ride cоmfоrt, cоntrоl and stability whether statiоnary оr travelling at speed.

 S.O.C.: Dear Mr. Johnsen, we are so grateful for your generosity this day in spending time speaking with us and sharing your insights about your unique marine suspension system.
 Today here with us also Leonid Nersisyan, the top military observer at Forbes magazine and also the chief editor at New Defence Order Strategy magazine.
 Mr. Nersisyan will ask all the technical issues about the Nauti Craft marine suspension technology.

 Leonid Nersisyan: Hello Mr. Johnsen.